DTUWindEnergy/TopFarm2/docs/publications/theses/2024/thesis_7.rst

 **Cite this**

-Jørgensen, Emma Koch; Jakobsen, Freja Rølle, 2024
+Jørgensen, Emma Koch; Jakobsen, Freja Rølle.
+(2024).
+Influence of Global Warming Potential taxation on Levelized Cost of Energy and Life Cycle Assessment of Off-shore Wind Farms.

 **Link**